 Many of these tactics are still the dominant form of marketing in the beauty industry.
 For others in this list, they changed the way beauty products are positioned.
 It's worth a look back to see how seven major brands redefined how we sell and advertise the pursuit of beauty.

-7 Brands that Changed the Beauty Marketing Industry
+7 Brands That Made History In The Beauty Marketing Industry

 The Draw of a Gift | Estée Lauder